TurBoss/MXL-Launcher/BUILD.md

 * [update.bat](update.bat) - updates the Launcher modules, Builder modules, and dev test version of the Launcher binaries and modules.
 * [make_setup.bat](make_setup.bat) - makes the Setup and Updates for the Launcher in [dist](dist).
 Used by [make.bat](make.bat).
 * [jq.exe](jq.exe) - tool for easy json manipulation.
+* [mt.exe](mt.exe) - Microsoft Manifest Tool for extracting and embedding manifests, used to make the Launcher executable use the UAC prompt to request admin rights.
+* [mt.exe.config](mt.exe.config) - used by [mt.exe](mt.exe) for compatibility purposes.

 Located in [dev\resources\app](dev\resources\app):
 * [main.js](dev\resources\app\main.js) - main app file: app logic handling, load modules/includes, initialize state variables